charliemurry/grad-IO/slides/Empirical-MD.md

 where $\Phi$ is the assignment and $\sigma(\nu)$ is the prob that agent with list utility $\nu$ submits list $R$.

-By varying their $R$, and agent can implicitly choose different assignment probabilities.

 ---
 ### BNE Framework II

+By varying their $R$, an agent can implicitly choose different assignment probabilities.

 Expected utility is $\nu_i \cdot L_{R_i}$.